project-akri/akri/samples/brokers/opcua-monitoring-broker/README.md

 # OPC UA Monitoring Broker
 Sample broker for for Akri's [OPC UA Thermometer demo](https://docs.akri.sh/demos/opc-thermometer-demo).
-Contains an OPC UA Client will subscribe to an OPC UA Server Node with a specific identifier and namespace index.
+Contains an OPC UA Client that will subscribe to an OPC UA Server Node with a specific identifier and namespace index.
 It then serves the value of the Node (or Variable) over gRPC for an [anomaly detection web application](../../apps/anomaly-detection-app) to consume.